 Dual Degree Program in Chemistry and Engineering

-Students with a chemistry major who also are interested in engineering may be able to receive both a Bachelor of Science degree (chemistry major) from UW-La Crosse and a Bachelor of Science degree (engineering major) from UW-Madison.
+Students with a chemistry major who also are interested in engineering may be able to receive both a Bachelor of Science degree (chemistry major) from UW-La Crosse and a Bachelor of Science degree (engineering major) from a partnering institution (UW-Madison, UW-Milwaukee, UW-Platteville, UW-Stout, University of Minnesota-Duluth, or Winona State University).
 At UW-La Crosse, students must complete a minimum of 87 credits, including the general education requirements and specific math and science courses in preparation for the engineering program.
 Students are recommended to include the following courses in their work at UW-La Crosse:

 |CHM 103||General Chemistry I||5|

 |CHM 104||General Chemistry II||5|

 |CHM 271||The Chemical Community||1|